niha0920/LINUX-Programming.md/Process Management.md

   ps -ef --forest
   ```
 ### Orphan and Zombie Processes
-- If a parent terminates before the child → the child becomes an orphan and is adopted by init.
+- If a parent terminates before the child → the child becomes an orphan and is adopted by `init`.
 - If a child terminates but the parent hasn’t read its exit status → it becomes a zombie (defunct) process.

 ## 12. What is the purpose of the exit() function in C programming?